 I wanted to write a quick post about why we use ads on our websites.

-But why use ads at all?
-After all, ads are annoying!
-They make the website-reading experience worse with interrupting colours and animations, they make pages longer to load, and they alert people that they're being tracked.
+But ads annoy people.
+They make websites harder to read, they make pages longer to load, and they alert people that they’re being tracked.

 Other website owners answer the question of “why use ads” with a number of answers:

 - Reminding people that the website is low-value: “Ads help me make money, which helps me provide this information that you wouldn’t pay for.”

 - Defensiveness: “If you don’t like ads, don’t visit my website (or use an ad-blocker).”

 - Circuitous pitch: “You, too, could be making bank like me!”